Edit a patch

 Depending on the changes you made you may run into conflicts that you created with the patches above.
 This is actually exactly what you want because if you made the change in the correct location in your stack then you want it to force you to integrate the above patches with the new change.

 In the case of our example there are no conflicts.
-If we checkout our Patch Stack it will now look as follows.
+If we check out our Patch Stack it will now look as follows.

-✔ gps ls
+gps ls after rebase done

 And we have successfully amended a patch in the middle of our stack!